Location: North-central Washington

-Vineyards: 269 acres (109 hectares)
+Acreage Under Vine: 269 acres (109 hectares)

 Average Annual Precipitation: 11 inches

-Climatically, the appellation is defined by its location at the north-western edge of the Columbia Valley and the “lake effect”.
+Climatically, the appellation is defined by its location at the north-western edge of the Columbia Valley and the ‘lake effect.’
 Lake Chelan moderates temperatures, providing cooler summer days and warmer summer nights compared to the surrounding regions.
 The Lake Chelan appellation also has a somewhat higher elevation – approximately 1,100 feet above sea level – than some southern appellations within the Columbia Valley.
 Vineyards are located along the southern and eastern portions of the lake.

 As a growing region, the Lake Chelan appellation is unique from others in eastern Washington in that it lies north of the Missoula Floods, which define the soil types of most of the Columbia Valley.
 Soil types here are glacial sediments along with ash and pumice from volcanoes from the nearby Cascade Range.
 The glacial sediments have substantial amounts of quartz and mica.